zorbyte/Temps/README.md

   cert,
 };

-// A required (optionally async) handler (works with export default as well). module.exports = async (req, res) => {
+// A required (optionally async) handler (works with exports.default as well). module.exports = async (req, res) => {
   // If this is an async function and you return either a string or buffer here
   // Temps will send the returned data!
 Async functions can still be used without this behavior.